 The Major Tenant Improvement Construction Traps:

 Trap 1: Do Not Accept The Term “As-Is” In Tenant Improvement Construction

-By accepting this term the tenant allows the landlord not to be responsible for conditions that the tenant may not be aware of.
-Every part of the building should be listed and that the rented space will be “broom clean” There are lots of conditions that the tenant will not know about until they have moved in such as malfunction of items which need to be restored to working condition by the landlord
+By accepting this term, the tenant allows the landlord not to be responsible for conditions that the tenant may not be aware of.
+Every part of the building should be listed, and that the rented space will be “broom clean” There are lots of conditions that the tenant will not know about until they have moved in, such as malfunction of items that need to be restored to working condition by the landlord.

-Tenant improvements which can be done by the landlord.
+The landlord can make tenant improvements.
 The term tenant improvements mean that the tenant is responsible for the costs.
-Realistically for tenants that are small and for any renovation work that does not require major construction, it is better if the landlord does these.
-This changes the responsibility onto the landlord and the tenants free rental period is not affected by any construction delays.
+Realistically for small and small tenants for any renovation work that does not require major construction, it is better if the landlord does these.
+This changes the responsibility onto the landlord, and the tenant’s free rental period is not affected by any construction delays.
 It will also motivate the landlord to complete the construction quickly.

 Trap 2: The Term “Cash Allowance” In Tenant Improvement Construction

 The first thing a tenant must realize is that there is no cash because the landlord does not pay any cash.
-What happens is the money that the tenant spends to construct their space is reimbursed by the landlord.
+What happens is the landlord reimburses the money that the tenant spends to construct their space.
 This reimbursement is done every month for the length of time that the construction takes place.
-The tenant needs to produce the appropriate receipts and 10% will be withheld until such time the landlord is satisfied and passed all the necessary inspections.
+The tenant needs to produce the appropriate receipts, and 10% will be withheld until such time the landlord is satisfied and passed all the necessary inspections.